Tarilia/Brain-Games/README.md

 ####
 Welcome!
 I suggest playing five games.
 Determine if a number is even, practice calculating expressions, remember an arithmetic progression, find a common divisor of numbers and determine if a number is prime.

+### Minimum requirements:
+System Linux or console Ubuntu for Windows

 ### Installation:
 ```
 1. git clone git@github.com:Tarilia/python-project-49.git